MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayerjoinmatchmakingticketfromid.md

 ## Remarks

-The library automatically, and asynchronously, will submit all local users to join the ticket on the matchmaking service.
-Each time the ticket status changes, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) will be provided.
+The library automatically, and asynchronously, submits all specified local users to join the ticket on the matchmaking service.
+Each time the ticket status changes, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) is provided.
 The ticket status can be queried at any time via [PFMatchmakingTicketGetStatus()](pfmatchmakingticketgetstatus.md).
-The ticket immediately starts in the ```PFMatchmakingTicketStatus::Joining``` state. <br /><br /> When the ticket has completed, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) will be provided.
-At that point, a match will have been found or the ticket stopped due to failure.
-On success, the match that was found can be queried via [PFMatchmakingTicketGetMatch()](pfmatchmakingticketgetmatch.md).   <br /><br /> All existing tickets in which a local user is a member will be canceled as part of this operation.
+The ticket immediately starts in the ```PFMatchmakingTicketStatus::Joining``` state. <br /><br /> When the ticket completes, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) is provided.
+At that point, a match was found or the ticket stopped due to failure.
+On success, the match that was found can be queried via [PFMatchmakingTicketGetMatch()](pfmatchmakingticketgetmatch.md).   <br /><br /> If ticket creation fails because there are already too many tickets for the specified users, the transparently cancels those outstanding tickets and then retries ticket creation.

 ## Requirements